 Ben Smallwood's father, William Smallwood, was a student at Choctaw Academy.
 He was a member of Council in 1863.
 He married Annie Burney, a Chickasaw woman.
-He lived and died Dec.
+He died Dec.
 15, 1891 at Lehigh and is buried there.
 Mrs. Lizzie Nash of Antlers is a descendent of Ben Smallwood.

 Chief Wilson Nathaniel Jones